Ekanosetale/Marketing-Campaign-Performance/README.md

 7. Time Series Analysis:
 ●	Are there any noticeable trends or seasonal effects in ad performance over time?

-## Analysis And Discussion Of Finfings
+## Analysis And Discussion Of Findings

 ![](1.jpg)
 ![](2.jpg)